• Flickr

 Wednesday, February 14th - Sunday, September 1st | Museum Dorotheergasse, Dorotheergasse 11, A-1010 Wien

 In 2019 James “Sandy” Rikoon gifted part of his collection of prints done by the Jewish Austrian artist Emil Singer (1881–1942) to the Jewish Museum Vienna with the intent of restoring a lost piece of Viennese Jewish history.
-Researching this collection has revealed a unique network of historians, hobby researchers, and collectors all working in […] | more
+Researching this collection has revealed a unique network of historians and collectors all working in tandem to […] | more